Dynamitelaw/economicAgentSim/Docs/Coding/ProgramArchitecture.md

 For performance reasons, the Connection Network is also where the statistics gatherer and all marketplaces are instantiated.
 * **Statistics Gatherer** - Snoops on network traffic and sends info requests to agents, in order to keep track of economic statistics.
-* **Item Marketplace** - Acts a billboard where sellers can post listings for items that they're selling.
+* **Item Marketplace** - Acts as a billboard where sellers can post listings for items that they're selling.
-* **Labor Marketplace** - Acts a billboard where employers can post job listings.
+* **Labor Marketplace** - Acts as a billboard where employers can post job listings.
-* **Land Marketplace** - Acts a billboard where sellers can post listings for land they're selling.
+* **Land Marketplace** - Acts as a billboard where sellers can post listings for land they're selling.

 ## Simulation Manager
 This agent is responsible for: